Choose the Best Wrinkle Cream for your Skin Type.

-Combination skin offers a unique task when finding the best wrinkle cream.
-If you have fairly dry cheeks but an oily T zone (nose, chin and forehead), then you are of the combination skin type.
+A combination of skin types offers a unique task when finding the best wrinkle cream.
+If you have fairly dry cheeks but an oily T zone (nose, chin, and forehead), then you are of the combination skin type.
 This means you need different formulas in different areas, creating a new obstacle when shopping for the best wrinkle cream.
 Keep in mind that one size does not fit all, and what works for one combination skin might not be best for another.
 You will need to treat separate areas of your face in different ways, often leading to more than one product and some trial and error.

 For the best effects start with an oil-absorbing ingredient on your T zone, but keep it away from the dry areas.
 The dryer skin needs a soothing moisturizer, which in turn should be kept away from the oily zone.
 You may come across all-in-one formulas that say they are for combination skin, but these may not always provide the best wrinkle cream results.
 It may seem like a hassle to purchase more than one product, but in the long run, your skin will thank you.

 In general, the rules are fairly simple when shopping for the best wrinkle cream.
 Use the lightest weight formulas on oily skin, and keep the dry skin moisturized with a heavier solution or serum.
 The main secret for finding the best wrinkle cream is simply choosing the right product, and knowing where and when to use it.
 You don’t want to use a night cream formula during the day, this will likely lead to oily skin issues.
 And you don’t want to use eye cream all over your face; this can cause combination skin or problems that you did not have in the first place.